How to Choose Snacks for Your Hiking Adventures

 Quick Energy Snacks

 Quick energy snacks for hiking will help prevent you from “hitting the wall”, “bonking”, or “crashing”.
 Most hikers have experienced this at some point in their hiking careers, and it’s not a pleasant experience.
 These snacks provide a source of simple carbohydrates (i.e., sugar) and often contain electrolytes.
-Quick energy snacks help you continue at optimal performance while maintaining blood sugars for hikes greater than one hour.
+Quick energy snacks help you perform optimally while maintaining blood sugars for hikes over one hour.
 Note: Be aware that some quick energy snacks contain caffeine.
 It is up to the individual to determine if caffeine is beneficial while hiking.

 Examples of Quick Energy Snacks: